sbatururimi/pid-control/writeup.md

 * `PID.cpp` containing the PID controller implementation
 * `Twiddle.cpp` the twiddle algorithm implementation

+Be aware, that in the twiddle code all hyperparameters of the PID controller and the dp vector have already been tuned after several for loops.
+To find the approximativelly value, you should start for example with p=[0, 0, 0], dp=[1, 1, 1] and a threshold of 0.2 and then gradually updating these values.

 ## What next
-It should be interesting to use the time step instead of the number of loops when dealing with the error computation also the twiddle implementation is not very well optimized for a callback call and investigation may be done in this direction.
+The twiddle implementation is not very well optimized for a callback call, i.e interactio with the simulator and investigation may be done in this direction.